muathali/notes/docs/architecture/kafka.md

 - Messages are appended to a topic-partition in the order they are sent
 - Consumers read messages in the order stored in a topic partition
 - with a replication factor of N, produces and consumers can tolerate up to N-1 brokers being down.
-- **As long as the number of paritions remains constant for a topic (no new partitions), the same key will always go to the same partition**.
+- **As long as the number of partitions remains constant for a topic (no new partitions), the same key will always go to the same partition**.